Elias Canetti: Personal life

 In 1934 in Vienna he married Veza (Venetiana) Taubner-Calderon (1897–1963), who acted as his muse and devoted literary assistant.
 Canetti remained open to relationships with other women.
-He had a short affair with the sculptor Anna Mahler, the daughter of the composer Gustav Mahler.
+He had a short affair with sculptor Anna Mahler, the daughter of composer Gustav Mahler.

 In 1938, after the Anschluss with Germany, the Canettis moved to London.
-He became closely involved with the painter Marie-Louise von Motesiczky, who was to remain a close companion for many years.
-He also had a close relationship with the writer Frieda Benedikt (1916–1953) (pseudonym Anna Sebastian), whom Canetti had already met in Vienna in 1936.
+He became closely involved with painter Marie-Louise von Motesiczky, who was to remain a close companion for many years.

+He also had a close relationship with writer Frieda Benedikt (1916–1953; pseudonym Anna Sebastian), whom Canetti had already met in Vienna in 1936.

 He was one of Iris Murdoch's lovers.
 Her husband John Bayley's memoir refers to him variously as 'the Dichter', 'sage', and 'the monster of Hampstead'.
 Canetti, who demanded submission from women, later mercilessly skewered Murdoch in his posthumous memoir Party im Blitz (2003).

 After Veza died in 1963, Canetti married Hera Buschor (1933–1988), with whom he had a daughter, Johanna, in 1972.
 Canetti's brother Jacques Canetti settled in Paris, where he championed a revival of French chanson.

 Despite being a German-language writer, Canetti settled in Britain until the 1970s, receiving British citizenship in 1952.
 For his last 20 years, Canetti lived mostly in Zürich.

 Awards

-A writer in German, Canetti won the Nobel Prize in Literature in 1981, "for writings marked by a broad outlook, a wealth of ideas and artistic power".
+A writer in the German language, Canetti won the Nobel Prize in Literature in 1981, "for writings marked by a broad outlook, a wealth of ideas and artistic power".
 He is known chiefly for his celebrated trilogy of autobiographical memoirs of his childhood and of pre-Anschluss Vienna: Die Gerettete Zunge (The Tongue Set Free); Die Fackel im Ohr (The Torch in My Ear), and Das Augenspiel (The Play of the Eyes); for his modernist novel Auto-da-Fé (Die Blendung); and for Crowds and Power, a psychological study of crowd behaviour as it manifests itself in human activities ranging from mob violence to religious congregations.

 Death

-In the 1970s, Canetti began to travel more frequently to Zurich, where he settled and lived for his last 20 years.
+In the 1970s, Canetti began to travel more frequently to Zurich, where he eventually settled and lived for his last 20 years.
 He died in Zürich in 1994.